UKHomeOffice/landlords-checking-service/apps/lcs/views/content/en/accessibility.md

 2.4.4 - Link purpose in context

-The session timeout of 30 minutes cannot be changed, and the user is not alerted when time running out.
-This is for each individual page of the form, not the form overall.
-This does not meet the following WCAG standards and guidelines:

-2.2.1 Timing adjustable

 If you find an issue that we have yet to identify, please contact us using one of the routes described in the ‘Reporting accessibility problems with this website’ section of this statement.

 ### Disproportionate burden